What is your website's Visual Speed?

 Below is a short demo of a website with slow visual speed.

-You can see from the above example that once the page is displayed the largest element on the page in this case is the image itself.
-As this takes longer to load this page has a much slower visual speed.
+You can see from the above example that once the page is displayed the largest element on the page, in this case is the image itself, takes a lot longer to load.
+This page therefore has a much slower visual speed.
+On other pages it might be the time it takes for a title to appear or a button.
+In most eCommerce aspects it's quite often product imagery as shown here.

-Your visual speed goal should be to have these page elements fully loaded within maximum 2.5 seconds.
-Anything over that and your website can start to feel slow.
+Your visual speed goal should be to have these page elements fully loaded within a maximum of 2.5 seconds.
+Anything over that and your website can start to feel sluggish.

 Why does Visual Speed matter?